Inpatient vs. Residential Eating Disorder Treatment: How to Determine Which is Necessary

 Sometimes also referred to as inpatient hospitalization, this level of care is the most intensive form of eating disorder treatment.

-At the point of inpatient treatment, patients are experiencing severe eating disorder symptoms and related mental, physical, and emotional health problems.
+Patients in inpatient treatment are experiencing severe eating disorder symptoms and related mental, physical, and emotional health problems.
 Patients at this level of care are generally considered medically unstable and are often facing an immediate risk of death.1

 The idea behind inpatient treatment is securing these patients in a clinical setting, where they have access to 24-hour medical care and monitoring.
 This constant care and surveillance often focus on alleviating immediate health threats.

 As such, inpatient treatment usually takes place in a hospital or a specialized wing of a medical facility.
-Some common treatments include nasogastric tube feeding and other measures to help a patient gain weight and medically stabilize.2
+Some common treatments include nasogastric tube feeding and other measures to help a patient gain weight and achieve medical stabilization.2

 What Is Residential Treatment?

 Residential treatment is generally considered the second-most intensive form of eating disorder treatment.
-One reason it often gets confused with inpatient care is that it also involves a patient staying full-time at a treatment facility, though when examining residential vs. inpatient treatment, there are a number of differences.
+One reason it is often confused with inpatient care is that it also involves a patient staying at a treatment facility full-time.
+However, there are several differences between residential and inpatient treatment.

 While inpatient care works to help with immediate health threats, residential treatment is more targeted toward long-term recovery.
-As such, stays at these facilities are usually longer—ideally lasting a minimum of 30 days—and facilities are usually more comfortable and home-like, as opposed to clinical, as a result.1
+As such, stays at these facilities are usually longer, and the facilities are more comfortable and home-like rather than clinical.4,5

 Inpatient vs. Residential Treatment: Which Is Best?